nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 5a.
+* 3a.
 The student details given are incomplete.

-    * 5a1.
+    * 3a.1.
 ProgrammerError shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The student email or ID given are not unique.

+    * 3a.1.
+ProgrammerError shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 **Use case: UC3 View a student record**